 Maths is taught daily.
-The school have adopted mastery maths as their preferred teaching methodology.
+The school have adopted a mastery maths approach as their preferred teaching methodology.

 "Mastering maths means pupils acquiring a deep, long-term, secure and adaptable understanding of the subject.
 The phrase 'teaching for mastery' describes the elements of classroom practice and school organisation that combine to give pupils the best chances of mastering maths."
 NCETM